Tom-Ainsworth/crepchat-frontend/README.md

   - Liked routes to liked page filtered by 'liked' user posts
   - Logout routes to homepage and logs the user out
   - Avatar and Profile route to logged in users profile page

-- Most followed Avatar links to profile
+### Post Tests

 - Clicking on a post routes to that posts' PostPage
+- While on a PostPage, clicking the 3 dots in the top right opens the edit/delete menu
+- Clicking edit routes to the edit post page, with any current data displayed so the user knows what they've already added
+- Clicking delete sends a delete request, and reroutes to the last page that the user was on
 - Clicking the Comment icon on a post routes to that posts' PostPage
-- Like icon adds or removes a like as expected, and is updated in the backed likes table
+- Like icon adds or removes a like as expected, updating the likes_count, and is updated in the backed likes table
-- Dislike icon adds or removes a dislike as expected, and is updated in the backend dislikes table
+- Dislike icon adds or removes a dislike as expected, updating the dislikes_count, and is updated in the backend dislikes table
 - Follow/Unfollow buttons on the Most followed profiles work as expected, updating the state in real time, and updating the backed Followers table
 - Follow/Unfollow buttons on a profile page work as expected, updating the state in real time, and updating the backed Followers table

+### Profile Tests

+- Most followed Avatar links to profile page

+### Comments Tests

 - post button in the comments section works as expected, adding the comment to the top of the list, and updating the 'comment_count' state
--
+- comments_count displays on all pages that feature one or more posts
+- When adding or removing a comment, the comments_count state changes to reflect it, and the backend updates.

 ## Deployment